MichaelBruus418/Win2MacKeyMapping/README.md

 Key mappings are only active when NoMachine Mac Window is active.
 This script will not be maintained and I provide no support.

+The script works as intended only when "Grab the keyboard input" is NOT activated in NoMachine.

 KeyMappings are divided into three sections:
 Function mappings (copy/cut/paste etc.)
 Character mappings (single characters)